microchip-pic-avr-examples/pic16f15244-family-advanced-i2c-io-expander/README.md

 ### Memory Storage
 On the PIC16-152, PFM is 14-bits wide.
 There are 4 fields that are saved, representing direction (TRISx), output value (LATx), and IOC (IOCxP and IOCxN).
 For loading the values, a simple CRC-8 checksum is calculated and packed in the high-byte, lower 2-bits of each word as shown in Figure 6.
 When loading, this checksum is used to determine if the data is valid and uncorrupted.<br>

-There are 4 configurations possible, using 16 words worth of memory.
-As apart of the writing process, entire row (32 words) must be erased, however.
+There are 4 configurations possible, using 32 words worth of memory.
+As apart of the writing process, the entire row (32 words) must be erased, however.
 The save functions cache the entire row before erase, apply changes, then rewrite all of the row.
-The unused words can be used to store or retrieve arbitrary values or constants in memory.

 <img src="images/memoryPacking.png" width="500px"><br>
 *Figure 6 - Memory Formatting and Packing*<br>